OnePlus Nord: History

 On 7 December 2019, a render of a mid-range OnePlus phone was leaked.
 It looked like a Samsung Galaxy S20, with a hole-punch on the top-middle.
 There is also a SIM card slot on the top and two holes for the speaker on the bottom.
 The render appeared to have a laser for focusing.
 OnePlus Nord was previously rumored to be named the OnePlus 8 Lite or OnePlus Z. OnePlus officially confirmed the name Nord on 30 June 2020.
 The phone is codenamed Avicii, named after the stage name of Tim Bergling, a Swedish DJ.

 In an interview with MKBHD, co-founder Carl Pei revealed the design.
 The camera setup was detailed in a forum announcement.
 Prototypes were later shown in a teaser video posted on Instagram.
 According to Pei, Nord is derived from the word for north (According to OnePlus, north on a compass "points towards growth and success") in several European languages, representing the North Star.
 OnePlus revealed the device both online and via an AR app.

 At 18 August a documentary ("New Beginnings") about the OnePlus Nord realization came exclusive on Amazon Prime Video.

+The phone has been marked as EoL since January 2024.